chippyash/Simple-Accounts/docs/Test-Contract.md

 *  You can get the account id
 *  You can get the account type
 *  You can get the account name
+*  You can get the organisation that the account belongs to
+*  You can get the chart that the account belongs to
+*  You can get the record status for the account
+*  The default status for a new account is active
+*  You can optionally provide a record status on construction
+*  Trying to change the status of a defunct account will throw an exception
+*  You can change the status of a non defunct account

 ## Chippyash\Test\SAccounts\AccountType